-The following items will be rated as a part of this section, and must be addressed by the applicant in the 2019 Title II Tribal Youth RFP Budget Attachment:
+The following items will be rated as a part of this section, and must be addressed by the applicant in the 2019 Title II RFP Budget Attachment:

-Rating Criteria for Program Budget Applied to both Program Budget Table and Program Budget Narrative (Scored on a scale of 1-5; weighted at 15%) 4.1 Complete the Budget Table as appropriate to the proposed program.
-4.2 Provide Budget Narrative Relates the expenses to the proposed program.
+Rating Criteria for Program Budget Applied to both Program Budget Table and Program Budget Narrative (Scored on a scale of 1-5; weighted at 10%) 5.1 Complete Budget Table (link below) as appropriate to the proposed program.
+5.2 The provided Budget Narrative (link below) Relates the expenses to the proposed program.
 Is reasonable and appropriate given the scope of the proposed program.
-4.3 Describe how the resources are being applied to the benefit of young people.
+5.3 Describe how the resources are being applied to the benefit of young people.

 To access the Budget Attachment, click here.
-Do not alter the Budget Attachment.
+Do not modify the Budget Attachment.
+The Budget Attachment must be submitted in Excel format.